Kappa Pi Kappa: History

+Due to the similarity of the society's Greek initials with the Latin/English initials of the unaffiliated Ku Klux Klan, Kappa Kappa Kappa changed its name to Kappa Chi Kappa (ΚΧΚ) for a period from April 1992 to October 1995, at which point the name changed back to Kappa Kappa Kappa.

+Following a period of consensus-building among the brotherhood's alumni, on May 18, 2022, Kappa Kappa Kappa again changed its name, this time to Kappa Pi Kappa (ΚΠΚ).

+Symbols

+Kappa Pi Kappa's motto is Tui Filii Dartmuthensi Tuoque Honori Fidelis.
+Its color is Dartmouth Green.
+Its nickname is Pi Kap.

+Chapter house

-Pi Kap was the first student society at Dartmouth with its own meeting place, a building called The Hall, which was originally where the Hopkins Center for the Arts is today.
-Opened on July 28, 1860, the Hall served as Tri-Kap's home until the society moved into the Parker House in 1894.
+The fraternity was the first student society at Dartmouth with its own meeting place, a building called The Hall, which was originally where the Hopkins Center for the Arts is today.
+Opened on July 28, 1860, the Hall served as Pi-Kap's home until the society moved into the Parker House in 1894.
 Parker House was where the modern-day Silsby Hall is.
-In 1923, the society moved into 1 Webster Avenue, where it resides to this day.
+In 1923, the society moved into 1 Webster Avenue in Hanover, where it resides to this day.